suny-am/apoex-test/README.md

 ## Application testing
-The application was tested by implementing proper try catch error handling in all relevant sequences of the code.
-Anything above this was considered too elaborate in relation to the simplicity of the project.
+The application was tested by implementing proper try catch error handling in all relevant sequences of the code (mainly the API fetch sequences).
+Anything above this was considered too elaborate in relation to the simplicity of the project.Furthermore, all 'GET' requests are redirected to the relevant "/beers" page and all 'POST' requests are denied via a custom route guard in the ruby routing config.

 ## Addendums

-A more fully featured (MVC) application was initially intended, but a more light weight solution was eventually preferred for the ask; allowing enough room for increase of scope
+A more fully featured (MVC) application was initially intended, but a more light weight solution was eventually preferred for the ask; allowing enough room for increase of scope.
+The rails scaffolding was kept intact, with a simple "Beer" migrated to the postgres database for potential use if wanted.